Alfred Loisy: Condemnation

-His Catholic critics commented that his religious system envisions a great society which he believed to be the historical development the Church.
+His Catholic critics commented that his religious system envisioned a great society which he believed to be the historically developed Church.
 For many, the attitude of Loisy and his followers was incomprehensible.
-Modernists asked, "How can the Church survive?"; while for Pius X the question was, "How can these men be priests?"
+While Modernists asked, "How can the Church survive?", for Pius X the question was, "How can these men be priests?"

 The censure did not deter Loisy from publishing three further books.
 Les Évangiles synoptiques, two large volumes of 1,009 and 798 pages, appeared in January 1908.
 This contains a detailed commentary on the Synoptic Gospels, combining the ecclesiastical tradition, modern criticism, the Gospel narrative, and the tradition of the text and the previous commentaries.
-The commentary gives also a careful translation of the texts.
+The commentary also contains a careful translation of the texts.
 Loisy recognizes two eye-witness documents, as utilized by all three Gospels.
 He traces a strong Pauline influence, especially in the Gospel of Mark.
-Yet the great bulk of the sayings is acknowledged as substantially authentic; if the historicity of certain words and acts is here denied with unusual assurance, that of other sayings and deeds is established with stronger proofs; and the redemptive conception of the Passion and the sacramental interpretation of the Last Supper are found to spring up promptly and legitimately from Christ's work and words.
+Yet the great bulk of the sayings are acknowledged as substantially authentic; if the historicity of certain words and acts is here denied with unusual assurance, that of other sayings and deeds is established with stronger proofs; and the redemptive conception of the Passion and the sacramental interpretation of the Last Supper are found to spring up promptly and legitimately from Christ's work and words.

 The third book, Simples Réflexions sur le décret Lamentabili et sur l'encyclique Pascendi (277 pages), was published from Ceffonds a few days after the commentary.
 Each proposition of the decree is carefully tracked to its probable source, and is often found to modify the latter's meaning.
 The study of the encyclical concludes: "Time is the great teacher […] we would do wrong to despair either of our civilization or of the Church."

 The ecclesiastical authorities were not slow to act.
 On 14 February 1908 Léon-Adolphe Amette, archbishop of Paris, prohibited his diocesans to read or defend the two books, which "attack and deny several fundamental dogmas of Christianity," under pain of excommunication.